jphaugla/cassandra-bank-redis/README.md

 Each script has a short explanation.
 To get initial values go to redinsight and use these queries.
 In the Redsearch interface, from the dropdowns, select SEARCH, TRANSACTION and enter "@account_no:ACCT2" for the query.
 Use these values for any transaction API's.
 Next, select SEARCH, CUSTOMER and enter "@state_abbreviation:MN".

-Resources in src/main/resources/api/

-    addTag.html    - add tag to a transaction by opening this file from browser removeTag.html - remove tag from a transaction by opening this file from browser addTag.sh      - add tag to a transaction using curl command removeTag.sh   - remove tag from a transaction using curl command addCustChange.sh - use API to add a row to the bank.cust_change table.
-The cust_change table is joined to transaction stream to flag transactions with recent customer change

-scripts in src/main/scripts/  (all of these must be run from root directory)

-    compileSetup.sh - compile and run including creating customers and accounts and transactions runTrans.sh - compile and run without creating customers and accounts (only transactions) top100.sh  - put top 100 records to sharing directory from export directory for each csv